GalOmicTM - silencing novel gene targets

 RNAi is a biological process that occurs naturally within our cells to help regulate gene expression.
 The mechanism by which RNAi mediates its biological function is specific targeting of messenger RNA (mRNA) molecules, which carry the instructions cells need to make proteins out of the genetic manual encoded in our DNA.

-An additional level of specificity can be achieved by coupling siRNA molecules to delivery systems for cell type-specific targeting.
+GalOmicTM achieves an additional level of specificity by coupling siRNA molecules to delivery systems for cell type-specific targeting.
 Our siRNA constructs are conjugated to GalNAc (N-Acetylgalactosamine) moieties, which mediate highly specific delivery to hepatocytes in the liver.
 As the liver is a highly active organ, hepatocyte targeting unlocks opportunities in a wide variety of therapeutic areas.